 It is down to more chemistry, this time recrystallization of starch molecules.
-Basically these molecules are regrouping and hardening as soon as they come out of the oven, and lead us away from the soft, squishy bread that we like.
+Basically, these molecules are regrouping and start to harden as soon as they come out of the oven.
+This leads us away from the soft, squishy bread that we like.

 Dough that has fermented longer also has the chance to absorb more water, which means it has longer to dry out later.

 How Long Can Sourdough Bread Last?